jlyonsmith/react-form-binder/README.md

-# React Form Binder

-A form data binder that works with both [React](https://reactjs.org/) and [React Native](https://facebook.github.io/react-native/).
-This library is essentially a controlled component manager for data entry forms.
+A React data entry form binder.
+Automatically controls component state, validates and translates data to and from internal data objects.
+Works with both [React](https://reactjs.org/) and [React Native](https://facebook.github.io/react-native/).

-When building data entry forms with React there are things that are common to all forms:
+When building data entry forms with React there are a bunch of things that you will want to do in pretty much all cases:

-- Moving data to and from a transmission object, such as the payload of an API call
+- Move data to and from an internal transmission or storage object, such as the payload of an API call or a database record.
-- Tracking whether the data has been modified and filter out only the modified data
+- Track whether the data has been modified and filter out only the modified properties
-- Validating the the form components contain valid data
+- Validate that the React components on the form contain valid data
-- Setting the enabled, read-only or visible state of components based on the value of other components.
+- Set the enabled, read-only or visible state of components on the form based on the value of other components.
-- Transforming data from & to the transmission format, e.g. date/times from ISO 8601 to local time.
+- Transform data from and to the transmission/storage format, e.g. date/times from ISO 8601 to local time.

-This library uses the term `field` to mean some value that needs to be moved back and forth between a Javascript object and a React component.
-Fields maintain a `state` property which contains `value` and `valid`, `disabled`, `visible`, `modified` and `readonly` propertes.
-This `state` can be used to automatically update the corresponding React _bound component_.
-A `bindings` object contains functions that updates the `value` property and the other fields as `value` changes.
+- Be able to easily detect the validity and modification state of the entire form.

+## Glossary

+**Binding** - an object that defines how to move data back and forth from the internal data format to the React form components used to edit that data.

+**Binding Definition** - a set of properties that define the *binding*.

+**Binder** - an object that manages a collection of *bindings*.

+**Bound Component** - a React component that uses a _binder_ to control it's state.
 There are two types of bound components.
-Those that maintain a `value`, e.g. text input, checkbox, dropdown, and those that have no `value`, e.g. 'OK' and 'Cancel' buttons.
-Components that do not maintain a value can still change their state based on the value of other bound components on the form.
+Those that maintain a `value` as part of their `state`, e.g. text input, checkbox, dropdown, and those that maintain no `value`, e.g. 'OK' and 'Cancel' buttons.
+Non-`value` components can an still change their state based on the value of other bound components on the form.

 ## Step-by-Step

 Here are the step-by-step instructions to use the library for a React application:

-1. Add the `bindings` object as a static property of the class, ensuring an `isValid` at a minimum for each data field. `isValid` can be any truthy value or a function returning a truthy value.
-Mark a field as `noValue` if it does not map to a property in the data object.
+1. Add the `bindings` definition object as a static property of the class, ensuring an `isValid` at a minimum for each binding. `isValid` can be any truthy value or a function returning a truthy value.
+Mark a binding as `noValue` if it does not map to a property in the data object.

 2. Construct the `FormBinder` object in the form component `constructor()` and assign it to either `this.binder` (or `this.state.binder` if the bindings will be changing)

-3. Set the `binder` property of each _bound React component_ in the `form`.
-NOTE: Typically, you'll want to remove any existing `onChange` handlers if converting from a non-bound component and ensure a `name` proprty.
+3. Set the `binder` property of each bound React component in the `form`.
+Typically, you'll want to remove any existing `onChange` handlers if converting from a non-bound component and ensure a `name` proprty.
 See below for how to create bound components.

 4. For HTML, in the `onSubmit` event handler method add `e.preventDefault()` (to avoid automatic form processing by HTML)

-5. Call `this.binder.getModifiedFieldValues()` to get an object with the modified field values at any time.
+5. Call `this.binder.getModifiedBindingValues()` to get an object with the modified values at any time.

 ## Class: `Bindings`